hyungmogu/Udacity-Item-Catalogue-App/README.md

 ```
 cd /vagrant/item_catalogue/item_catalogue/static/js
 ```
-3. Open and complete the file using information from step 1
+3. Open and fill in missing information using the file from step 1

 ### 6. Setup Secret Key